Last modified: 18 March 2023

 for LilyPond.

-This can match the extension, but doesn’t have to.
+This can match the conventional extension, but doesn’t have to.

 For LilyPond files I use filetype=lilypond